-We are currently authorized to issue 1,005,000,000 shares of capital stock, 1,000,000,000 of which are designated as common stock and 5,000,000 of which are designated as "blank check" preferred stock.
+We are currently authorized to issue 1,005,000,000 shares of capital stock, 1,000,000,000 of which are designated as "blank check" preferred stock.
 Although the proposed Reverse Stock Split Amendment (Proposal No. 2) will not affect the rights of stockholders or any stockholders' proportionate equity interest in the Company, the number of authorized shares of common stock will not be reduced proportionately to the ratio in the Reverse Stock Split Amendment.
 Accordingly, if the Board of Directors implements the Reverse Stock Split Amendment, there will be a significant number of authorized by unissued shares of our common stock available as compared to the number of shares of common stock then issued and outstanding.
-For example, if a 1-for-100 reverse stock split is implemented, we would have approximately 5,546,813 shares of common stock available for issuance.
-Because the Board is mindful about the potential dilutive effect on existing stockholders, and because the approved and recommended a range of reverse stock split ratios would result in more shares becoming available than the Board believes are necessary for reasonably foreseeable future needs, the Board of Directors bals also approved and recommended an amendment to our certificate of incorporation to decrease, subject to stockholder approval and implementation of the Reverse Stock Split Amendment, the authorized shares of common stock will provide Advaxis sufficient shares of authorized capital available to be issued for any proper corporate purpose without further stockholder action.
+For example, if a 1-for-100 reverse stock split is implemented, we would have approximately 5,546,813 shares of common stock issued and outstanding (based on the number of shares issued and outstanding on April 15, 2013, the record date), with 994,453,187 shares of common stock available for issuance.
+Because the Board is mindful about the potential dilutive effect on existing stockholders, and because the approved and recommended a range of reverse stock split ratios would result in more shares becoming available than the Board believes are necessary for reasonably foreseeable future needs, the Board of Directors has also approved and recommended an amendment to our certificate of incorporation to decrease, subject to stockholder approval and implementation of the Reverse Stock Split Amendment, the authorized number of shares of our common stock from 1,000,000,000 to 300,000,000.
+Our Board of Directors believes this number of authorized shares of common stock will provide Advaxis sufficient shares of authorized capital available to be issued for any proper corporate purpose without further stockholder action.
 See Proposal No. 2 for a discussion of the Board's current plans with respect to our available authorized shares.
-See also the table under the caption "Possible Effects of a Reverse Stock Split" in Proposal No. 2 for an illustration of the number of shares available for issuance post-split.
+See also the table under the caption "Possible Effects of a Reverse Stock Spli